tntyousif/django-crud-app-Cars/README.md

 # Project Description:

 The Car Collector App is a comprehensive platform designed for automobile enthusiasts to manage their car collections efficiently.
-Built using Django, Python, and PostgreSQL, this application allows users to catalog their vehicles, track fuel fillings, and manage modifications in a user-friendly interface.
+Built using Django Template Language, Django, Python, and PostgreSQL, this application allows users to catalog their vehicles, track fuel fillings, and manage modifications in a user-friendly interface.

 # Key Features:
 1. Car Management: